george24601/notes/microservice/consistency/saga.md

 5. The Order Service changes the state of the order to either approved or cancelled

-6. In order to be reliable, a service must atomically update its database and publish an event.
+6. In order to be reliable, a service must atomically update its database AND publish an event.
 E.g., one of the patterns

 	a.
 Event sourcing